Have you ever owned a Jeep? I’m not talking about the Cherokee, Liberty or Compass. I mean the real Jeep. The soft-topped Wrangler.

 Who knew that so pretty could be so easy.

 The vegetables are onion, carrot and celery sauteed in a bit of olive oil.
 The herbs are fresh parsley, rosemary and thyme (all we need is sage in there….name those artists and their song).

 Cooked brown rice meets vegetable combination and, hello, gorgeous.

 For those who haven’t cooked brown rice much, you’ll need more water.
 I usually use a 2:1 ratio (2 cups of water for 1 cup of rice).
 With brown rice I use a 3:1 ratio.
 In this case, 3 cups of water to 1 cup of rice.

-I’ve had the Real Family Food cookbook for less than a week and I’ve already made this dish twice, once with the roast chicken from the same book (they recommend the two together and I heartily agree), and the second to be eaten on its own as my lunch.
+I’ve had the Real Family Food cookbook for less than a week and I’ve already made this dish twice, once with the null from the same book (they recommend the two together and I heartily agree), and the second to be eaten on its own as my lunch.
 When I made it with the chicken, Hubby had two servings.
 It’s that good.